Zenerika/css-layouts/mondrian/README.md

 During the early phases of [coding bootcamp](https://www.digitalcrafts.com/), we were asked to recreate the famous Mondrian artwork using only [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 It was just like working on a puzzle, it was super fun!
 I believe I was the first one to figure out the secret, divs and more divs with pseudo outlines.
-I also played around with using percentages instead of fexed widths and reusing sections by flipping them around (reverse order).
+I also played around with using percentages instead of fixed widths and reusing sections by flipping them around (reverse order).

 ![The Aha Moment](https://teenkidsnews.com/wp-content/uploads/2018/10/art.jpg)